ratosh/sc2_maps/README.md

 ## Extracting patch

-This can be done with a Ladik's Casc Viewer.
-You can extract the patch changes from a game version.
+You can extract the current patch changes using Ladik's Casc Viewer.
+Different patch versions can also be found on github: https://github.com/Ahli/sc2xml

 Content inside mods\voidmulti.sc2mod is current game version patch

 ## Extracting stableid